How to Detox From Alcohol Safely – The Alcohol Detox Process

 - Deep sleeps that last over 18 hours

-If you experience these symptoms after cutting your alcohol consumption for two to three days, seek medical attention immediately as this can be life threatening.
+If you experience these symptoms after cutting your alcohol abuse for two to three days, seek medical attention immediately as this can be life threatening.
 (This includes Delirium Tremens)

 What Does Alcohol Detox Involve?

 Detoxing and recovery support from alcohol programs are fairly straightforward.
 It often involves an intake exam so that your doctor or detox team can examine the current state of your body to see what kind of support is required.
 This may include taking a blood sample and discussions about your dependency so that the team can get a better understanding of your time spent unwell and recovery needs.